 In this brief commendation in 2 Timothy 3:10–12, Paul identified several observable aspects of his life to which all fathers should pay careful attention:

 A godly father does well to pay attention to his own example, knowing that his children and others are watching and may follow his lead.

 A godly father does well to pay attention to his own example, knowing that his children and others are watching and may follow his lead.
-Paul had earlier exhorted Timothy, “Take heed to yourself and to the doctrine.
-Continue in them, for in doing this you will save both yourself and those who hear you” (1 Timothy 4:16).
+Paul had earlier exhorted Timothy, “Keep a close watch on yourself and on the teaching.
+Persist in this, for by so doing you will save both yourself and your hearers” (1 Timothy 4:16).
 This is why it breaks our hearts here at the ministry to see fathers mixing their Christianity with the religion of evolution and ignoring the doctrine of creation.
 It sets a bad example to the children of the next generation.
-Our mindset as physical or spiritual fathers should follow Paul’s perspective: “Imitate me, just as I also imitate Christ” (1 Corinthians 11:1).
+Our mindset as physical or spiritual fathers should follow Paul’s perspective: “Be imitators of me, as I am of Christ” (1 Corinthians 11:1).